 Disablement, Prison, and Historical Segregation - The 2001 pioneering article by Jean Stewart and Marta Russell

 Invisible No More - book, discussion guide and database by Andrea Ritchie, showing how Black Indigenous women and gender non conforming people of color experience racial profiling, police brutality, and immigration enforcement

 Mental Illness is Not a Capital Crime: On the Disproportionate Impact of Police Violence on Women of Color (Andrea Ritchie)

 Where Is Hope - The Art of Murder, Police Brutality Against People With Disabilities - Documentary chronicles disabled victims murdered by police as well as the activists/artists who are fighting to end police brutality against people with disabilities.
 By Emmitt H Thrower and Leroy Moore (Krip Hop Nation)

 We Can’t Breathe: The Deaf & Disabled Margin of Police Brutality Project (includes video and toolkit).
-The Toolkit addresses how state violence affects people with disabilities who are also women, people of color, and LGBTQ+.
 Created by Keri Gray and Dustin Gibson.

 #COVID19DecarcerateSyllabus, Curated by the California Coalition for Women Prisoners (CCWP)

 The National Bail Fund Network is made up of over sixty community bail and bond funds across the country that are freeing people by paying bail/bond and are also fighting to abolish the money bail system and pretrial detention.